cm-jones/libdsc/README.md

 ## Testing

-libdsc uses Google Test for unit testing.
-To run the tests:
+Google Test is used for unit testing.
+To run the tests, after building the project:

 ```bash
 cd build